 Before you commit to a damaged insulation removal, you may be curious about the benefits that come along with this process.

 When insulation is past its prime, its effectiveness and safety are significantly reduced.
 Some of the biggest reasons homeowners choose to remove their old attic insulation include:

 - Lower energy bills – When damaged insulation isn’t working to its full capacity, it can cost you a pretty penny in utility bills.
 This is because proper insulation makes heating and cooling your home much easier and more affordable.
 When there are gaps in your insulation, outdoor air is able to seep through the walls and affect the temperature inside.
 It’s no surprise that cranking the heat in the winter and air conditioner in the summer isn’t doing any favors for your wallet.
 That’s why paying for the removal of old insulation, and installing something more effective will ultimately save you money in the long run and provide better home efficiency.

 - Rodents – Old insulation can pose safety risks when pests are involved.
 Rodents often burrow into the insulation of older homes, particularly in areas with little traffic—like attics.
 Additionally, a few rodents can quickly turn into a rodent infestation.
 Removing infested insulation and replacing it with something more hygienic will prevent these pests from spreading disease and other germs throughout your home.

 - Contamination – In addition to rodents, it’s possible for other contaminants to live inside your insulation, as well.
 Some of the most common infestations found in blown in insulation are mold and mildew.
 Contaminated insulation can cause unhealthy indoor air quality throughout your home, and put you at higher risk of leaks and water damage.

 Attic insulation removal cost can also be high but it might make a significant difference in your health and your home.
 The main idea – Removing blown in insulation has quite a few benefits.
-Ridding your home of worn out or contaminated insulation can improve your energy bills, clear out pests, and improve air quality.
+Ridding your home of worn–out or contaminated insulation can improve your energy bills, clear out pests, and improve air quality.